-When law enforcement officers or other lawful authorities wish to question or interview a student at school, the principal will verify and record the identity of the officer and reasonably cooperate regarding the conditions of the interview, including without parental consent, if necessary, if it is part of a child abuse investigation, the authority has a valid subpoena, court order, warrant, or directive to apprehend.
+When law enforcement officers or other lawful authorities wish to question or interview a student at school, the principal will verify and record the identity of the officer and reasonably cooperate regarding the conditions of the interview, including without parent consent, if necessary, if it is part of a child abuse investigation, the authority has a valid subpoena, court order, warrant, or directive to apprehend.
 In other circumstances the principal will ask for an explanation of the need to question or interview the student at school.
 If the principal determines that a necessity exists for the law enforcement officer or other lawful authority to interview the student at school during the school day, the principal will make reasonable efforts to notify the parents unless the interviewer raises what the principal considers to be a valid objection.
-Ordinarily, the principal or other administrator will be present for the interview unless the interviewer raises what the principal considers to be a valid objection.
+Ordinarily, the principal considers to be a valid objection.